rahulmadan9/pixel_paper_plane/README.md

 # ✈️ Pixel Paper Plane

-A one-touch glide game featuring a pixel paper plane with realistic aerodynamic physics, built with Phaser 3 and TypeScript.
+A one-touch Flappy Bird-style game featuring a pixel paper plane with clean physics and beautiful visuals, built with Phaser 3 and TypeScript.

 ## 🎮 Game Overview

-**Pixel Paper Plane** is a physics-based gliding game where players:
+**Pixel Paper Plane** is a simplified, polished flying game where players:
-- Swipe to set launch angle and power (desktop: drag+release, mobile: swipe)
+- **Single tap** to launch the plane at optimal trajectory
-- Tap/hold during flight to apply elevate force (limited by stamina)
+- **Tap/hold** during flight to flap and maintain altitude
-- Collect rings to restore stamina and increase score
+- **Collect rings** to increase score (Bronze/Silver/Gold)
-- Navigate through procedural wind currents powered by Perlin noise
+- **Navigate clouds** as the primary obstacle challenge
-- Achieve maximum distance with realistic lift, drag, and gravity physics
+- **Achieve maximum distance** with clean Flappy Bird-style physics

 ## 🚀 Quick Start